reid41/QA-Pilot/README.md

 * The remove button cannot really remove the local chromadb, need to remove it manually when stop it.
 * Switch to `New Source Button` to add a new project

-### Disclaimer

-* This is a test project to validate the feasibility of a fully local solution for question answering using LLMs and Vector embeddings.
-It is not production ready, and it is not meant to be used in production.
-Vicuna-7B is based on the Llama model so that has the original Llama license.
-* `Do not use online models for analyzing your critical or production data!!`
-* `Do not use online models for analyzing customer data to ensure data privacy and security!!`